 This is an easy, spicy vegan black bean burger recipe with white beans, black beans, chipotle peppers in adobo sauce, oats and sweet corn.
 It’s gluten free, nut free and soy free.
 These satisfying vegan black and white bean burgers work well out on the grill or baked in the oven.
 This recipe makes between 6 and 8 vegan burger patties–depending on how large and thick you shape them.

-Handling hot peppers can irritate some people’s skin.
-When shaping these burgers, you may want to wear gloves to protect your hands.
+Handling chipotle peppers (or really any chili peppers) can irritate some people’s skin.
+When mixing and shaping these black bean burgers, you may want to wear gloves to protect your hands.
 You should also avoid touching your eyes, and wash your hands thoroughly when you have finished working with them.

 2 Tbsp olive oil

 1 tsp smoked paprika

 1/2 tsp garlic powder

 3-4 chipotle peppers in adobo sauce + 2 Tbsp adobo sauce

 15 ounce can of black beans, drained and rinsed